weitzwoman/favorite-band/README.md

 ## Description

-_Website about a boring lecture in Latin._
+_Website about the greatness that is David Bowie._

 ## Setup/Installation Requirements